The Anaerobic Lactic Energy System: A Beginners Guide [2019 Edition]

 What Is the Anaerobic Lactic Energy System?

-I don’t think I’ve known anyone describe the lactic energy system better than James Fitzgerald of OPEX fitness.
+I don’t think I’ve known anyone describe the lactic energy system better than James Fitzgerald of OPEX Fitness.
 He refers to this as “pain,” and more appropriately, the #ShittyShitShit area of fitness.

 For me, that hashtag sums it up perfectly.
 However, for those looking for a more scientific explanation, keep reading.

 The lactic energy system operates by using glycogen and lactate as fuel for intense activity.
 It starts working once the alactic system has been depleted.
-For the purpose of definition and guidelines, it’s for activities lasting approximately 40–60 seconds.
-It kicks in once the alactic stores have been depleted.

 Alactic means “without the presence of lactate.”
 Lactate is the by-product of intense work, which can be present in the blood, muscles, and throughout the body.
 Lactic means “with the presence of lactate.”